tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 ![Endpoints error rate](./assets/error_rate.png)
 ![Latency rate](./assets/p95_latency.png)

-You need to take down the deployment of the `1.1` advertisements service before too many customers experience errors and it becomes a problem.
+You need to take down the deployment of the `1.1` advertisements service before too many customers experience even more errors and it becomes a serious problem.
 Thankfully, the canary-like strategy used here has decreased the blast radius.

 1. In the terminal to the right, execute the following command: `kubectl delete deployments advertisements-canary`{{execute}}.